-Mountain gorillas are some of the most lovable endangered creatures on the planet as you will be able to find out during your mountain gorilla trekking safari in Bwindi Impenetrable Forest National Park.
-And while you might think they are ferocious beasts, they are actually quite calm.
+Mountain gorillas are some of the most love-able endangered creatures on the planet as you will be able to find out during your mountain gorilla trekking safari in Bwindi impenetrable forest national park.
+And while you might think they are ferocious beasts, they are actually.

 The eastern lowland gorilla is endangered with less than 5000 members left in the wild, while mountain gorilla numbers are down to around 700 and cross river gorillas number at approximately 300.
 It’s a tremendous shame, as these apes are some of the most fascinating and complex creatures on our planet.

-1. Their silver backs are equivalent to human beards
+- Their silver backs are equivalent to human beards

-2. They’re incredibly shy
+- They’re incredibly shy

 King Kong the movie may portray the direct opposite to this but it is what it is.
 These highly intelligent apes prefer to live gentle and peaceful lives.
-Even when disturbed by other animals, gorillas would rather avoid conflict, making noises and gesturing rather than instigating violent behaviour.
+Even when disturbed by other animals, gorillas would rather avoid conflict, making noises and gesturing rather than instigating violent behavior.
 Their diet is mainly vegetarian, although Western lowland gorillas do indulge in the odd termite or ant.

-3. They have an impressive lifespan
+- They have an impressive lifespan

 Gorillas can reach over 50 years of age in captivity.
 A western gorilla in Columbus Zoo named Colo was the oldest living gorilla at 59 years of age until her death on the 17th January 2017—after being rejected at birth by her mother, she was raised by zookeepers like a human child, feeding from a bottle and even wearing clothes.
 They live shorter lives in the wild, although still regularly reach the grand gorilla age of 35 years.

-4. Their sex is remarkably human-like
+- Their sex is remarkably human-like

-5. Homosexual tendencies
+- Homosexual tendencies

 Yes, gay gorillas do exist.
-Homosexual behaviour is usually seen in all-male groups, where close relationships between individuals mean that their social interactions can sometimes leads to promiscuous acts.
+Homosexual behavior is usually seen in all-male groups, where close relationships between individuals mean that their social interactions can sometimes leads to promiscuous acts.
 This doesn’t stop them from mating with females when given the chance.
 A silverback named Titus who featured in documentary film ‘The Gorilla King’ engaged in sex with both male and female gorillas.

-6. They can learn sign language
+- They can learn sign language

 As well as using numerous hand gestures to communicate with one another in the wild, gorillas have shown themselves to be remarkably adept at sign language, giving some individuals the incredible ability to communicate closely with humans.
 Koko, the San Francisco Zoo gorilla who famously adopted kittens and befriended Robin Williams (RIP), understands approximately 2000 words of spoken English and is able to respond using ‘GSL’, or gorilla sign language.

-7. They might be religious
+- 6. They might be religious

 Having witnessed gorillas experiencing intense human-like emotions such as grief and laughter, some researchers now believe that they are capable of thinking about and viewing the world in a spiritual or religious way.
 This doesn’t necessarily mean that gorillas believe in God—rather, that they have a compassionate relationship with the world around them and draw meanings from the things they experience.
-Gorillas are also capable of empathy, imagination and rule-following, three complex behaviours that the concept of religion originates from.
+Gorillas are also capable of empathy, imagination and rule-following, three complex behaviors that the concept of religion originates from.